-Next you add a new source file to the project.
-Right-click the Solution Explorer pane and then select Add > New Item from the context menu.
-A dialog box displays; click Code in the right pane, and C++ File(.cpp) in the left pane.
-Enter the file name as Ex1\02, as shown in Figure 1-14.
+Next, add a new source file to the project.
+Right-click the Solution Explorer pane, and then select Add \Rightarrow New Item . . . from the context menu.
+A dialog box displays: click Code in the left pane and C++ File(.cpp) in the right pane.
+Enter the file name as Ex1_02, as shown in Figure 1-15.

-When you click the Add button, the new file is added to the project and is displayed in the Editor window.
-Of course, the file is empty so nothing will be displayed; enter the following code in the Editor window:
+When you click Add, the new file is added to the project and is displayed in the Editor window.
+The file is empty, of course, so nothing will be displayed.
+Enter the following code in the Editor window: